 - Implementation of changes.

-Development and implementation hinge on proper evaluation of performance.
-Data mining is almost undoubtedly the single most important determinant in how well you evaluate the program.
+Development and implementation hinge on proper evaluation of safety performance.
+Data mining is almost undoubtedly the single most important determinant in how well you evaluate the aviation SMS' performance.

 - How to Conduct Safety Performance Monitoring and Measurement

 - 10 Great Reports to Monitor Safety Performance in SMS - with Examples